Ricefrog/cse15l-lab-reports/lab-report-1-week-2.md

 <br>
 <br>
 It doesn't take much imagination to think about how these two techniques can greatly optimize our workflow.
+For example, if you had to run the same set of commands over and over again you can reduce the keystrokes for each iteration to two (up arrow to bring up the command, enter to run it).
 <br>
 <br>